jfreeman812/QE-Tools/reporting/coverage.rst

 Polarity          Designation of a test for expected outcome (happy vs sad path) Priority          The importance assigned to a test.
 Suite             Designates the test suite, if any, to which the test belongs.
-Categories        Hierarchical levels of functional groups into which tests can be categorized Status            The operational status of the test.
+Status            The operational status of the test.
 Execution Method  If the test is run manually or via automation.
+Categories        Hierarchical levels of functional groups into which tests can be categorized JIRAs             Any JIRAs associated with a given test.
 ================  ============================================================================

 Data Collection